The 10 Best Things to Buy in August (Plus 7 Things to Buy Later)

-And if you want to shop local, check out this site to find the produce that's in season near you.
-You can choose your state and search by early- or late-month time frames, or by a particular type of produce.
+And if you want to shop local, check out the Seasonal Food Guide site to find the produce that's in season near you.
+You can choose your state and search by early or late-month time frames, or by a particular type of produce.

 7 Things NOT to Buy in August

 |Major Appliances||In August||September or November||Labor Day sales will provide a great opportunity to shop for major appliances, with discounts around 35% to 40% off.
 But if you miss out during these events, the next best time to shop will be Black Friday.|

 |Mattresses||In August||September or November||Labor Day sales will also be a great time to shop for mattress deals, but if you miss out on those, Black Friday should bring a round of excellent deals, as well.|

 |Latest iPhones||In August||September, October, or November||Apple traditionally hosts a big iPhone event in September where it announces the latest iterations.
 (In 2020, the announcement came in October.)
 When that happens, the previous generation tends to drop in price, so if you want a new iPhone, it's best to wait for the latest ones to be announced.
 And if you want the newest models, then you may be better off waiting until Black Friday, when we could see modest discounts on even the latest iPhones.|